Coming Soon! The Guide to Student Voice, 2nd Edition by Adam Fletcher, founder of SoundOut.org. Coming May 2014!

 “I spilled her bowl of cereal on her by accident.
 She was wearing her new outfit, and I was in a hurry to get food from the kitchen, so I rushed by her in there and bumped her by accident.
 I was running late for a meeting at school where there’s a boy I really want to talk to…”

-…And so forth.
+…And so on.
 The 5 Why’s can provide a useful “drilling” technique in situations where you really want to know what students are thinking.
 There are other techniques, too.
 However, blasé or indifferent attitudes defeat student voice.
 Students frequently intuitively sense when educators do not authentically care about their perspectives.
 The idiom, “Don’t ask questions you don’t want to know the answers to,” applies here.

 Listening to students and validating what they have said is just the start to the Cycle.
 The next step is authorizing.